brightec/RateTheApp-Android/README.md

 ## Changing the appearance

+Note that all the following customisations can be combined together to get the appearance you want.

 #### Changing the title and message

 The title text and appearance can be changed using the *rateTheAppTitleText* and *rateTheAppTitleTextAppearance* attributes.
 The message text and appearance can be changed similarly.